DIY your own Marimekko Shoes

 I have broadly followed comicconfamily’s instructions with a few changes of my own.
 So you might want to look at their comprehensive instructions for a comparison.

 - Prepare your shoes, remove laces, stuff toes with empty plastic bags.
-Tape off area you don’t want covering in Marimekko napkins such as the rubber trim on sole.
+Tape off the area you don’t want to be covered in Marimekko napkins such as the rubber trim on the sole.
 Don’t try to cover eyelets with tape this is too tricky.

 - Place this separated napkin face down on cling film.
 You will be tearing your designs out and not cutting as this gives you a nice feather edge.
-Decide on the flower you want to use, draw round the flower with a wet paint brush.
-This will make it easier to tear round the flower.
+Decide on the flower you want to use, draw around the flower with a wet paintbrush.
+This will make it easier to tear around the flower.

 - Cover the white canvas shoes in your Modge Podge glue.